Redesigning a PDP that only half the users finished scrolling.

 HotJar insights

 The heatmaps gave a falsifiable read on the original page: 97% scrolled below the fold, 75% made it to swatches, 50% past the size selector.
 Colour swatches absorbed roughly 60% of all on-page taps; lifestyle imagery 14%; "Read More" 5%; reviews under 1%.
-Session recordings showed the same friction in motion — shoppers oscillating between BYOB and Bedding Sets, hovering between Bedding Sets and Sheet Sets without knowing which to click, and tapping the checkout thumbnail expecting it to be a link.
+And that's before the sticky add-to-cart is counted.

 Synthesised research